slowjams/CLR-via-C-/z27-Compute-Bound Asynchronous Operations.md

    // There is no public void Start(object state) like Thread's Start(object parameter) public void Start(TaskScheduler scheduler);

-   public static YieldAwaitable Yield() {   // <---------- see Chapter 28 for its usage
+   public static YieldAwaitable Yield() {   // <---------- see Chapter 28 for details
       return default;
    }

+   public ConfiguredTaskAwaitable ConfigureAwait(bool continueOnCapturedContext);  // <---------- see Chapter 28 for details
 }
 ```
 Insteadof calling ThreadPool's QueueUserWorkItem method, you can do the same via tasks: